 a illuminates or flashes yellow.

-🛍 (or ৰা৯ for diesel engines) illuminates when the ignition is switched on and goes out shortly after the engine starts.
+a illuminates when the ignition is switched on and goes out shortly after the engine starts.

 After the ignition is switched on, there may be a fault in the immobiliser system.
 The engine cannot be started.